petdance/carp-assert-more/README.md

 ## assert\_nonblank( $this \[, $name\] )

-Asserts that _$this_ is not blank and not a reference.
+Asserts that _$this_ is not a reference and is not an empty string.

 # NUMERIC ASSERTIONS

 ## assert\_numeric( $n \[, $name\] )

 Asserts that `$n` looks like a number, according to `Scalar::Util::looks_like_number`.
+`undef` will always fail.

 ## assert\_integer( $this \[, $name \] )